 Our faculty are leaders in their field, with expertise in areas such as:

-Almost all of our graduates go on to careers as faculty members in higher education, as psychometricians in the educational testing industry, or as assessment coordinators for government positions at departments of education or in local school districts.
+Our graduates enjoy careers as faculty members in universities, as psychometricians in the educational testing industry, or as assessment coordinators for government positions at departments of education or in local school districts.

 Almost all in-state students begin their studies at UGA paying limited tuition or fees.
 Please note that these amounts are subject to change and are meant to give prospective students an idea of the costs associated with a degree at the University of Georgia College of Education.